jmbarrios/rs.tdwg.org/process/page_build_scripts/termlist-header.md

 **Latest version:** http://rs.tdwg.org/chrono/doc/list/

-**Abstract:** someting here
+**Abstract:** The Chronometric Age Vocabulary is standard for transmitting information about chronometric ages and the techniques used to determine them.
+This document lists all terms in namespaces currently used in the vocabulary.

-**Contributors:** John Wieczorek, Laura Brenskelle, Robert Guralnick, Kitty Emery, Michelle LeFebvre, Denné Reed
+**Contributors:** John Wieczorek, Laura Brenskelle, Robert Guralnick, Kitty Emery, Michelle LeFebvre, Neill Wallis, Steve Baskauf, Marie Elise Lecoq, Eric Kansa, Sarah Kansa, Denné Reed

 **Creator:** TDWG Darwin Core Chronometric Age Extension Task Group

 **Bibliographic citation:** TDWG Darwin Core Chronometric Age Extension Task Group.
 2020.
-Darwin Core Chronometric Age Extension Vocabulary.
+Chronometric Age Vocabulary.
 Biodiversity Information Standards (TDWG). <http://rs.tdwg.org/chrono/doc/list/iso-date-here>

 ## 1 Introduction

-something here
+This document contains all versions of terms used in the history of the making of this most recent version of the Chronometric Age vocabulary (http://rs.tdwg.org/version/chrono/2020-MM-DD).
+The vocabulary uses the namespace abbreviation `chrono:`.
+Some terms are deprecated and should no longer be used, and some terms have been superseded with updated versions that better represent community understanding of the definitions and usage.
+Deprecation and supersession are noted in the term metadata.
+Some terms use a namespace (http://zooarchnet.org/dwc/terms/version/) that predates the standard.
+Metadata about those terms should not be expected to be retrievable by dereferencing their IRIs.

+For a simplified list that contains only the currently recommended terms, see the Chronometric Age Quick Reference Guide (https://chrono.tdwg.org/terms/).

 ### 1.1 Status of the content of this document